 Leadership in Energy and Environmental Designs (LEED) is used by the US Green Building Council for the verification of green buildings.
-We are striving for LEED Certified Silver recognition for The Nature Place.
+Berks Nature is proud to call The Nature Place a LEED Gold-certified building.
 LEED-certified buildings are resource efficient, reduce greenhouse gas emissions, and use less water and energy.

 Observation Beehive, Native Plants & Pollinators!

 Pollinators, like bees, are important for the environment because they help maintain plant communities.
 Our bees enjoy easy access to our pollinator meadow loaded with native plants.

 Bird Strike Reduction Glass

 Our bird strike windows use a horizontal striped acid-etched pattern with stripes spaced 2” apart to discourage bird strikes.
 In the US alone, a million birds per day are killed as a result of collisions with manmade structures.